Skip to content

 Build definition

-Build-definition for building aosp is similar to what we already have for android kernel build except with some extra fields that needs to be set and passed in build-definition.json file.
+Build-definition for building aosp is similar to what we already have for android kernel build except with some extra fields that needs to be set and passed in build-definition.yaml file.

 • lunch_target